Has Anyone Told You “Don’t Be Sad?”

 Sadness is related to loss, and every person at some point in their life goes through loss when change occurs.
 Graduating from school, having a baby, getting married, moving, and getting a new job are all examples of changes that could generate sadness.
 Even when better things might be coming along, there is generally a loss of familiarity, old routine, social environment, and schedule.
 The loss of predictability takes up energy and attention that can be unsettling and even overwhelming.

 In many families and cultures sadness is considered something that is problematic, and is often talked about with disdain, contempt, or pity.
 Sadness has been equated with being pathetic, not having a backbone, being weak, or being worthy of ridicule.
 When is the last time you used the word sadness in your vocabulary, and how did you use it?
 Was sadness used in a way that enhanced a connection with another person, or was it a disguise or judgement about how another person should express themselves?
-Do you get embarrassed when others cry or express sadness?
-Do you try to shut down their feelings, fix the problem, or ignore the emotion?
+Did you get embarrassed when others cry or express sadness?
+Did you try to shut down their feelings, fix the problem, or ignore the emotion?
 Or was your verbalizing sadness an open invitation for a person to share openly, feel deeply, express themselves better, or to be understood?

-The lack of acknowledgement of sadness can result in disconnect, alienation, confusing about one’s emotions or feelings, or even anger.
+The lack of acknowledgement of sadness can result in disconnect, alienation, confusion about one’s emotions or feelings, or even anger.
 Expressing or experiencing distress related to loss is an expression of vulnerability; a need to band together with the people we care about, a way to bring community together.
 Ridiculing, berating, or scapegoating people because they struggle with grief only makes it worse.

 In some cases, sadness can take up residence in a person’s life and become depression.
 The open expression of sadness is generally one of connection and deep support, whereas the behaviors of depression can reduce connection with others; such as irritability, low frustration tolerance, complaining, expressions of hopelessness, or threats to give up.